 • Some models come with additional features like on board hose reels, longer hose lengths and on-board detergent tanks which can make your task a lot easier.

 Using your pressure washer

-Pressure washers are connected to either a mains water supply or a tank, and are incredibly efficient when compared to a regular garden hose – they can use as little as 400 litres of water an hour and still give you 100 bar pressure, while a standard hosepipe would use around 3500 litres but only manage 4 bar.
-If you’re connecting your washer to a tank, you’ll want to use a filter to prevent any sediment getting into the machine, and don’t let the water completely run out as this could damage the motor.
+Pressure washers are connected to either a mains water supply or a static water source like a water butt or bucket.
+If you’re connecting your washer to a static water source, you’ll want to use a filter to prevent any sediment getting into the machine, and don’t let the water completely run out as this could damage the motor.

 Light pressure – 100 bar